 Courses are divided into two research areas: food nutritionology, and life modeling.
 The two research areas are aimed at organizing under a common theme of living environment the study of home economics by trying to combine education and research.
 After enrollment, we will deepen research with specialized expertise in each area, but in particular, we have set up "Special Life Environment Studies 1, 2, and 3" as common courses tailored to the purpose of majors.
 And consideration is taken to integrate the study of the living environment from a brand new perspective.

 Food Nutritionology Field

-In the field of life modeling, we will conduct research with a focus on 3 environmental aspects - modeling design, apparel, and space - as well as their physical, chemical, ergonomic, psychological, and planning implications and their artistic, cultural, and historical value.
+In the field of life design, we will research with a focus on 3 environmental aspects-formative design, apparel, and space - as well as their physical, chemical, ergonomic, psychological, and planning implications and their artistic, cultural, and historical value.

 Graduate School of Contemporary Society